Quirinus/vuTools/README.md

 - quote function

 ######Training window:
-- added total training costs under tier of units
+- added total training costs, for each tier of unit, under it
 - added total gold costs to train all tier units to top and bottom
 - added Max buttons next to each tier unit (turns to Clear when max trainable number is in the input box)
 - input box now doesn't allow you to enter more than max amount of trainable units
 - added another train button to the top
+- added thousand separator commas almost everywhere
 - for Human players; Mobilization:
  - added training times and warnings
  - changed button title to be more clear

-### Coming up
-- City building window automatic number calculations and suggestions
-- Training automatic number filling and costs
-- Improvements in other windows